deco3500-2017/SuzukiSwifts/README.md

 - Completed stand up documentation with Daiki.

 **Lars:**
+- Wrote questionnaires for user testing sessions.
+- Conducted second user testing session, with adjustments to the timing and rating system.
+- Written analysis of both the user tests and evaluation
+- Deciding what needs to be changed in the prototype in response to the results.

 **Vinnie:**

 **Jack:**
 - Conducted user tests on the Timing and Rating system with Daiki and Rohnil
-- discussed changes to the Rating and timing system
+- Discussed changes to the Rating and timing system
-- performed follow up tests on the rating and timing system with Lars, Daiki and Rohnil
+- Performed follow up tests on the rating and timing system with Lars, Daiki and Rohnil
-- Further modified the rating system
 - Conducted a third and final user test with the timing and rating system with the whole team
 - Considered the valadility of the Rating system and planned discussion with prac tutors.
 - Reviewed the stand up 2 documentation